-Ligularia (Lig-yoo-LAR-ee-uh) Plants belongs to the family of Asteraceae and have a variety of different species.
+Ligularia (Lig-yoo-LAR-ee-uh) Plants belong to the family of Asteraceae and have a variety of different species.

 These bold perennial plants are native to Eurasia.
 They make striking green foliage, and some species like Britt Marie Crawford produces large leaves, making it a splendid addition to the garden.

-These plants also add in spires of bright golden or orange flowers for contrast, making a splash in a shade garden.
+These plants also add inspires from bright golden or orange flowers for contrast, making a splash in a shade garden.

 These plants come in different heights and colors, like Ligularia Dentate and Ligularia Stenocephala, which adds to the garden design even when these plants aren’t in bloom.

 The USDA hardiness zones for this plant are 4 – 8.